-Therefore, Atomic Force Microscopy (AFM), which can be applied to any kinds of samples, became the leading scanning probe method.
-For the past 20 years AFM has been developed into a powerful characterization technique but the question of atomic-resolution in AFM is still opened.
-The initial AFM measurements were performed in contact mode and atomic-scale lattices were first revealed in the images of graphite, MoS2, BN and mica .
+Therefore, Atomic Force Microscopy (AFM), which can be applied to any kind of sample, became the leading scanning probe method.
+For the past 20 years AFM has been developed into a powerful characterization technique but the question of atomic-resolution in AFM is still open.
+The initial AFM measurements were performed in contact mode and atomic-scale lattices were first revealed in the images of graphite, MoS2, boron nitride and mica .
 Similar observations were later reported for a large number of organic and inorganic crystals and layers .
-These images were usually obtained using Si3N4 AFM probes (average AFM tip size ~ 20 nm) and soft Si AFM probes (AFM tip size in the 10 - 20 nm range).
+These images were usually obtained using Si3N4 AFM probes (average AFM tip size ~20nm) and soft silicon AFM probes (AFM tip size in the 10-20nm range).

 The main drawback of these images was the absence of atomic-scale defects, which implies only lattice but not true atomic resolution .
 The latter suggests a presence of single-molecular defects that, indeed, were observed in AFM images obtained in oscillatory frequency modulation (FM) and amplitude modulation (AM) modes.
 The images of surface lattices of Si (7x7) and InP crystals were obtained in FM studies in UHV [4-5].
 Later, true atomic-scale FM visualization of mica and polydiacetylene (PDA) crystals was achieved in air and in water [6-8].